5 Ways to Prepare Your Marriage for a New Baby

 They help me understand what to expect and allow us to talk about these things even before my hormones go a bit nutty .

 If you have your own special package on its way, congratulations!
 You will be able to begin putting these suggestions to practice right away.
 Excited for you, my friend.

-Until Monday…make it a great day!
+Until tomorrow…make it a great day!

 With a baby on the way, it can be easy to let marriage slip to the back burner.

 Babies require a lot of time, attention and energy, so it is important for couples to put alot of effort into their marriage, both before and after the baby is born.

 Doing this will help ensure the marriage relationship continues to grow stronger in the midst of all the life transitions that come with the birth of a new bundle of joy!

 Wondering what you can do to get ready?

 Here are 5 ways to prepare your marriage for a new baby: